pierky/arouteserver/tests/live_tests/README.rst

 ------------

 Each directory in ``tests/live_tests/scenarios`` represents a scenario: the route server configuration is stored in the usual ``general.yml`` and ``clients.yml`` files, while other BGP speaker instances (route server clients and their peers) are configured through the ``ASxxx.j2`` files.
 These files are Jinja2 templates and are expanded by the Python code at runtime.
-Containers' configuration files are saved in the local ``var`` directory and are used to mount the BGP speaker configuration file (currenly, ``/etc/bird/bird.conf``).
+Containers' configuration files are saved in the local ``var`` directory and are used to mount the BGP speaker configuration file (currenly, ``/etc/bird/bird.conf`` for BIRD and ``/etc/bgpd.conf`` for OpenBGPD).
 The unittest code sets up a Docker network (with name ``arouteserver``) used to attach instances and finally brings instances up.
-Regular unittest tests are now performed and can be used to match expectations to real results.
+Regular Python unittest tests are then performed and can be used to match expectations to real results.

 Details about the code behind the live tests can be found in the :doc:`LIVETESTS_CODEDOC` section.